StratusLab/stratuslab.github.com/_posts/2012-01-10-try-user-cli-installation.md

 ####RPM

-These only work on RedHat-like systems and you must have root access to your machine to install them.
+These packages only work on RedHat Enterprise Linux systems and derivative systems like CentOS and ScientificLinux.
+You must have root access to your machine to install them.
 It is recommended to do the installation with [yum][yum].
 The configuration for yum can be found [here][yum-config].
 Execute:

     $ yum install stratuslab-cli-user